Blazemeter/RTEPlugin/README.md

 Finally, the second sampler should specify in the Payload grid the position on the screen and the value to put on both *user* and *password* fields.
 Besides, the action button *ENTER* should be selected to simulate the user pressing that key after filling the fields.
 It should has also an assert who checks for the ¨Login Successful¨ message.

 ![alt text](docs/example_RTESampler2.png "RTE Sampler 2")

+## Compatibility

+The plugin is tested with Jmeter 3.1, 3.2, 3.3 and 4.0 in Java 1.8.
+Code base is implemented in Java 1.8, so lower version of JVM are not supported.

 ## Contributing